 Trump tells Israel to stop bombing Gaza after Hamas agrees to release Israeli hostages

-President Trump is telling Israel it "must immediately stop the bombing of Gaza" so that Hamas can follow through on its promise to release the remaining Israeli hostages.
+Israel's military is temporarily dialing down some of its military operations in Gaza in order to allow Hamas to locate 48 hostages, some of whom have died.
+On Friday, President Trump said that Israel "must immediately stop the bombing of Gaza" so that Hamas can follow through on its promise to release the remaining Israeli hostages.

+Following Trump's announcement, Israeli leaders ordered the country's military to reduce its activity in Gaza "to a minimum" and to carry out defensive actions only, a person briefed by an Israeli official told NPR.
+The person spoke on condition of anonymity because they were not authorized to discuss the plan publicly.

+Gaza residents reported continued shelling overnight and at least three airstrikes throughout Saturday morning.

 Hamas said it would release all Israeli hostages in exchange for the release of hundreds of Palestinian prisoners held by Israel, as set out in Trump's 20-point plan this week to end the war in Gaza.